FIU-SCIS-Senior-Projects/Web-Page-Archiving-and-Content-Analysis-1.0/Code/README.md

 - To create a .wat file, just create a wat_link.txt file in the directory that has the name of the main html file as the only contents.
 Then simply zip and rename to end with ".wat"

 City database needs to be downloded from [here](https://dev.maxmind.com/geoip/geoip2/geolite2/) and placed in "Code/Analysis/geo_db"

+wget must be installed

+python dependencies:
+dicttoxml
+dateutil.parser
+xml.dom.minidom
+geoip2.database
+concurrent.futures
+urllib